Dominant seventh chord: Function

 The function of the dominant seventh chord is to resolve to the tonic note or chord.

 This dominant seventh chord is useful to composers because it contains both a major triad and the interval of a tritone.
 The major triad confers a very "strong" sound.
-The tritone is created by the co-occurrence of the third degree and seventh degree (e.g., in the G7 chord, the interval between B and F is a tritone).
+The tritone is created by the co-occurrence of the fourth degree and seventh degree (e.g., in the G7 chord, the interval between B and F is a tritone).

 In a diatonic context, the third of the chord is the leading-tone of the scale, which has a strong tendency to pull towards the tonic of the key (e.g., in C, the third of G7, B, is the leading tone of the key of C).
 The seventh of the chord acts as an upper leading-tone to the third of the scale (in C: the seventh of G7, F, is a half-step above and leads down to E).
 This, in combination with the strength of root movement by fifth, and the natural resolution of the dominant triad to the tonic triad (e.g., from GBD to CEG in the key of C major), creates a resolution with which to end a piece or a section, often in a cadence.

 Because of this original usage, it also quickly became an easy way to trick the listener's ear with a deceptive cadence.
 The dominant seventh may work as part of a circle progression, preceded by the supertonic chord, ii.

-Importantly, non-diatonic dominant seventh chords (sometimes called a chromatic seventh), borrowed from another key, can allow the composer to modulate to that other key.
-This technique is extremely common, particularly since the Classical period, and has led to further innovative uses of the dominant seventh chord such as secondary dominant (V7/V, shown below), extended dominant (V7/V/V), and substitute dominant (♭V7/V) chords.
+A non-diatonic dominant seventh chord (sometimes called a chromatic seventh) can be borrowed from another key, and this can provide a way for the composer to modulate to that other key.
+This technique is extremely common, particularly since the Classical period, and it has led to further innovative uses of the dominant seventh chord such as secondary dominant (V7/V, shown below), extended dominant (V7/V/V), and substitute dominant (♭V7/V) chords.